 Curriculum And Instruction

-The SSIS Libraries are staffed by qualifed librarians.
-We aspire to...
-One full-time librarian oversees the Elementary School and one full- time librarian oversees both the Middle School and the High School.
+The SSIS Libraries are staffed by full-time qualified librarians at all divisions.
 Each location is additionally staffed by one library assistant.

 Volunteers include parents, students and community members who wish to assist with general library duties.
 They provide valuable assistance in the library.
 All volunteers will be vetted according to the procedures outlined in the school volunteers policy.

 Duties may include:

 All SSIS libraries are open on instructional days from 07:45 to 16:00, and are closed on faculty professional development days and during most school holidays.
 Libraries will be open for limited hours during Summer holidays.

 SSIS Libraries are accessible at all times during the school day for the circulation of materials and access to technology tools.
 Teachers and librarians collaborate to develop information literacy lessons that integrate with the taught curriculum.

 Students in EC through grade 5 visit the library for regularly scheduled checkout.

 Middle School and High School Libraries and Librarian services are scheduled on a flexible basis in collaboration with subject-area teachers.